Astr280/-Number-Guessing-Game/README.md

 - Python 3.x
 - tabulate (for table formatting)
 - python-dateutil (for date handling)
-- SQLAlchemy (for data persistence)
-- requests (for network operations)

 ## Development
 This project follows industry-standard practices: